wp-plugins/ios-images-fixer/readme.txt

 Automatically fix iOS-taken images' orientation using ImageMagic/PHP GD upon upload.

 == Description ==
 By default, thumbnails of photos taken by an iOS device (iPhone or iPad) are flipped 90 degrees to the left, it's a long image EXIF information story.
-This plugin takes care of this and fixes the uploaded images orientation's (if needed, based on EXIT data) using ImageMagic Library if available or PHP GD as a fallback.
+This plugin takes care of this and fixes the uploaded images orientation's (if needed, based on EXIF data) using ImageMagic Library if available or PHP GD as a fallback.

 No settings editing required, just activate the plugin and try uploading an image from your idevice!